GLBRC/delila/README.md

-Docker Image
+Delila Docker Image
 ------------
-    A Delila Docker image has been created for ease of use.
+    A Delila Docker image has been created for cross-platform use.

     Delila Docker image:  https://hub.docker.com/r/glbrc/delila